devops329/devops/instruction/mergeConflicts/mergeConflicts.md

 git fetch upstream
 git merge upstream/main

-# Open the files with conflict and resolve the problems
+# Open the files with conflicts and resolve the problems

 git add .
 git commit -m "merge() conflict due to ..."